zikula-modules/Scribite/docs/en/dev/README.markdown

 Adding External *editor* plugins to an editor
 ---------------------------------------------

-Some editors support the loading of exteral editor plugins (e.g. plugins stored elsewhere in the system, like in a media module).
+Some editors support the loading of external editor plugins (e.g. plugins stored elsewhere in the system, like in a media module).
 Currently only CKEditor and TinyMCE support this behavior and have it implemented in Scribite.
 Please see the CKEditor plugin for an example of this and see SimpleMedia for an